giellalt/giellalt.github.io/infra/infraremake/HowToEnableTagsInNaturalLanguages.md

+# How to enable tags in natural languages

 To enable tags in a natural language instead of the quite cryptic tags we normally use (like `+N` etc.), you need to do the following:

-# add a regex file in `$GTLANG/src/tagsets/`
+1. add a regex file in `$GTLANG/src/tagsets/`
-# specify the regex file and the corresponding
-  fst's in `$GTLANG/src/tagsets/Makefile.am`
+1. specify the regex file and the corresponding fst's in `$GTLANG/src/tagsets/Makefile.am`
-# specify the name of the fst's with the new tags
-  as targets in `$GTLANG/src/Makefile.am`
+1. specify the name of the fst's with the new tags as targets in `$GTLANG/src/Makefile.am`